-As a pharmacy research professor at the University of Maryland Eastern Shore (UMES), he is committed to the important research question of whether the observed disparities in prostate cancer between African Americans and European Americans are due to identifiable differences in the genomic portraits of these two populations.
+As a pharmacy research professor at the University of Maryland Eastern Shore (UMES), Wang is committed to research on disparities in prostate cancer and identifiable differences in genomic portraits of populations.

-His recent publications in Nature Communications and Clinical Cancer Research further demonstrated his quality/expertise in this emerging field.
+His recent publications in Nature Communications and Clinical Cancer Research further demonstrate his expertise in this emerging field.

 Wang’s research projects have been supported by grants from the National Cancer Institute, U.S. Department of Defense, and the American Cancer Society.